 Practice Area

 Confronting Family Violence: Expert Legal Support and Compassionate Advocacy for Those Affected.
-Your Safety and Welfare is Our Priority.
+Your Safety and Welfare are the Priority of Our Family Violence Lawyers.

-The statistics for family violence in Australia are alarming.
+The statistics for family violence or domestic violence in Australia are alarming.
 At least one in three women and one in five men have experienced at least one incidence of family violence from a current or former partner.
-Family violence can be physical, emotional, or financial and has a devastating effect on victims.
+Family violence offences include physical, emotional, or economic abuse and have a devastating effect on victims, and we can help you in such family violence matters by offering valuable advice.

-We can help if you are experiencing family violence.
-We know that this is a traumatic, emotional, and stressful time.
+We, as expert lawyers in Melbourne, can assist if you are experiencing family violence by offering expert advice.
+We, as an expert family violence lawyer in Melbourne, know that this is a traumatic, emotional, and stressful time.
 We are compassionate, highly skilled family violence practitioners with a priority for our clients’ safety and welfare.

-Family violence includes emotional, financial abuse, physical violence, and sexual abuse against another family member.
+Family violence includes emotional, financial abuse, physical violence, and sexual abuse against another family member as defined in the Family Violence Protection Act.
 The conduct of the perpetrator may be actual or threatened.
-Family violence may also include behaviour that makes a family member fear for the safety of their property, another family member, or an animal.
+Family violence may also include behaviours that instil fear in a family member for their safety, the safety of another family member, or that of an animal.

 Children may be exposed to family violence when they overhear threats towards other family members, witness or hear an assault of another family member.